Involutions and higher order automorphisms of Higgs bundle moduli spaces: Abstract

 \section{Abstract}

 We consider the moduli space $\cM(G)$ of $G$-Higgs bundles over a compact Riemann surface $X$, where $G$ is a complex semisimple Lie group.
-This is a hyperk\"ahler manifold homeomorhic to the moduli space $\calR(G)$ of representations of the fundamental group of $X$ in $G$.
-In this paper we first study holomorphic involutions of $\cM(G)$ defined by combining elements of order $2$ in $H^1(X,Z)\rtimes\Out(G)$, where $Z$ is the centre of $G$ and $\Out(G)$ is the group of outer automorphisms of $G$, with multiplication of the Higgs field by $\pm 1$, and describe the subvarieties of fixed points.
-These are hyperk\"ahler submanifolds of $\cM(G)$ in the (+1)-case, corresponding to the moduli of representations of the fundamental group in certain reductive complex subgroups of $G$ defined by holomorphic involutions of $G$; while in the (-1)-case they are Lagrangian subvarieties corresponding to the moduli of representations of the fundamental group of $X$ in real forms of $G$ and certain extensions of these.
-We go on to study higher order automorphisms of $\cM(G)$ obtained by combining the action of an element of order $n$ in $H^1(X,Z)\rtimes\Out(G)$ with the multiplication of the Higgs field by an $n$th-root of unity.
+This is a hyperk\"ahler manifold homeomorphic to the moduli space $\calR(G)$ of representations of the fundamental group of $X$ in $G$.
+In this paper we study finite order automorphisms of $\cM(G)$ obtained by combining the action of an element of order $n$ in $H^1(X,Z)\rtimes\Out(G)$, where $Z$ is the centre of $G$ and $\Out(G)$ is the group of outer automorphisms of $G$, with the multiplication of the Higgs field by an $n$th-root of unity, and describe the subvarieties of fixed points.
+We give special attention to the case of involutions, defined by the action of an element of order $2$ in $H^1(X,Z)\rtimes\Out(G)$ combined with the multiplication of the Higgs field by $\pm 1$.
+In this situation, the subvarieties of fixed points are hyperk\"ahler submanifolds of $\cM(G)$ in the (+1)-case, corresponding to the moduli space of representations of the fundamental group in certain reductive complex subgroups of $G$ defined by holomorphic involutions of $G$; while in the (-1)-case they are Lagrangian subvarieties corresponding to the moduli space of representations of the fundamental group of $X$ in real forms of $G$ and certain extensions of these.
+We illustrate the general theory with the description of involutions for $G=\SL(n,\C)$ and involutions and order three automorphism defined by triality for $G=\Spin(8,\C)$.